support offered by Past & Present Post-Doctoral Fellowships and more

 OTHER EVENTS AND INITIATIVES

 The Past and Present Society also has some limited funds available to promote the discipline of history in a manner in keeping with the Society’s aims.
 It welcomes applications from individuals, societies, educational bodies, cultural and heritage organisations that have an interest in the promotion of the understanding of the past.
-Amounts of up to £5,000 (in exceptional circumstances this may be exceeded) can be requested and interested parties are encouraged to approach the society informally in the first instance.
+Amounts of up to £5,000 (but please note that we rarely award this much money) can be requested and interested parties are encouraged to approach the society informally in the first instance.
 Full cases for support can then be submitted to the following deadlines: 15 February, 15 June and 15 October.